The Landscape of Computing Symmetric $n$-Variable Functions with $2n$ Cards: Existing Protocols

 \section{Existing Protocols}

-In 2015, Nishida et al. \cite{nishida} showed that any $n$-variable symmetric Boolean function can be computed with $2n+2$ cards, providing an upper bounnd for the number of required cards.
-However, a more challenging work is to find card-minimal protocols that uses exactly $2n$ cards.
+In 2015, Nishida et al. \cite{nishida} showed that any $n$-variable symmetric Boolean function can be computed with $2n+2$ cards, providing an upper bound for the number of required cards.
+However, we are mainly interested in $2n$-card protocols.